I may earn a commission from the affiliate links on this site. Learn more›

 If the hi-hat issue’s got you worried, there’s a couple options we can suggest instead.

-If you’re already looking at the Strike Pro line from Alesis, I don’t think it’s wise to move down the ladder to their other products.
+If you’re already looking at the Strike Pro line from Alesis, I don’t think it’s wise to move down the ladder to their other products; if you happen to be looking for something a bit more affordable, the DM10 MKII or the Surge Mesh may be an okay option if you’re cool with no dedicated hi-hat stand.

-That being said, both of these kits won’t feature the wooden shells and accurate drum sizes.
+That being said, both of these kits also don’t have wooden shells and larger drum sizes.

 I have confidence that Alesis will continue to work on the quality control issues that the Strike Pro faces.
 If that problem is eliminated, this kit would score a near 100 rating.